nextnanopy/nextnanopy/docs/examples/Example_advanced1_ExecutionQueue_for_parallel_execution.rst

 ::

-   stop the thread (once all added files are executed) only necessary if termanate_empty = True
+   stop the thread (once all added files are executed) only necessary if terminate_empty = True

 join()